Yoris A. Au

 - Big Data Science and Technology

-Yoris A. Au is chair of the Department of Information Systems and assistant professor of information systems.
+Yoris A. Au is chair of the Department of Information Systems and associate professor of information systems.
 He comes to Georgia Southern from the University of Texas at San Antonio (UTSA) where he has served as the Information Systems and Cyber Security Department Chair for the past four years.
 Au holds a Ph.D. in business administration with a concentration in information and decision sciences from the Carlson School of Management at the University of Minnesota, an MBA from the Katz Graduate School of Business at the University of Pittsburgh and a bachelor’s degree in civil engineering from Parahyangan Catholic University in Indonesia.

 Au has a unique blend of technical, managerial and academic experiences in industry, consulting and academia.
 In industry, he worked as a database programmer and later as a software engineer where he worked with a number of clients on their financial, accounting and parts inventory information systems.
 He also oversaw a group of network and system engineers who managed a wide-area-networked information system infrastructure at one of the largest coal mining companies in the world in Borneo, Indonesia.